Robust Detection of Planted Subgraphs in Semi-Random Models: Proof of Lower Bound

 for some $C>0$, where

-However, plugging the improved Khan-Kalai (conjectured) bound into our analysis reveals that the $\p{\log\log|v(\Gamma)|}^{-1}$ factor remains.
+However, plugging the improved Kahn-Kalai (conjectured) bound into our analysis reveals that the $\p{\log\log|v(\Gamma)|}^{-1}$ factor remains.
 This suggests that perhaps an entirely different argument may be required to close this gap. \end{remark}